odibua/covid19TrackingProject/README.md

 The API of websites tend to change.
 There are two sources of errors.

 1. The API of the website being scraped has changed, resulting in request errors
-1. The API of the website as changed, and there are no request errors, but you are scraping incorrect data.
+1. The API of the website has changed, and there are no request errors, but you are scraping incorrect data.

 The automatic scraping will always pick up on the first error, but the second error can only be found by semi-periodically inspecting your raw data to make sure that something meaningful is being scraped.
 Regardless of the source of error, the fix is the same.
 Re-populate the relevant scraping config file.
-Instructions on how to do so are located [here](#populating-request-field-in-config).
+Instructions on how to do so are located [here](#populating-request-field-in-configs).

 ## Adding Regions for Processing Raw Data
 To make full use of raw data, it is necessary to process it into coherent numbers.
 The raw data is